The Gateway Pundit Presidency

 * * *

 Friday, March 3, 2017 was not a very good day for President Donald Trump.
 The week had started out well enough.
-On Tuesday, February 28, 2017, Trump delivered a speech to Congress that earned high praise even from people who traditionally were critics. ((“Extraordinary!… He became President of the United States in that moment, period,” gushed CNN analyst and Trump critic Van Jones.))
-The quality of Trump’s speech neutralized escalating criticism of Trump’s senior staff’s apparent involvement with Russian agents during the campaign.
+On Tuesday, February 28, 2017, Trump delivered a speech to Congress that earned high praise even from people who traditionally were critics.
+2 The quality of Trump’s speech neutralized escalating criticism of Trump’s senior staff’s apparent involvement with Russian agents during the campaign.
 The post-speech honeymoon was short lived, however.

 National Security Advisor Michael Flynn had already been forced to resign.
 A mere twenty-four days after officially stepping into that role, Flynn was shown to have lied about his own dealings with Russian officials.